-For more information, see Remote Access (DirectAccess, Routing and Remote Access) Overview.
+For more information, see Remote Access.

 In Windows Server 2012 and Windows 8, you can use Dynamic Access Control to provide access control to folders, files, and shared resources based on dynamic rules-based policies, rather than static user lists and security groups.
 You can create policies that allow or deny access, based on combinations of user, device, and data properties.